📑 Table of contents

 - Bubble increases its prices → your profitability drops

-- Zapier removes a key integration → workflow broken
+- Zapier removes a key integration → broken workflow

 Possible mitigation: Some tools like n8n (open-source) or FlutterFlow (code export) reduce this risk.